1. Do I have to wait to apply to the program?

 Yes.
 Information Sessions are typically offered every month for prospective students who are interested in learning more about the Accelerated BSN program.
 At the end of each session, additional time is provided for individual questions.
-Reservations are not required to attend the Information Sessions.
-However, seating is on a space-available basis.
+To see available information session dates, please go to our main program page.

 You will need to have your coursework evaluated by an independent evaluation company.
 Please see our webpage on How To Apply for a list of foreign transcript evaluation companies that have been approved by CSUSM.
 You may choose any evaluation company on the list.
 Once you receive the official evaluation, please send a photocopy of the evaluation to:

 Cal State University San Marcos

 *The University will not accept Area A courses (A1, A2, and A3) from institutions outside of the country.